-As a result of this amendment and taking into consideration the forward-looking upward interest rate expectations in the foreseeable future which will have a negative impact on servicing the public debt, the PDMO used a significant amount of cash buffer to cover the financing needs for the year 2021 leading the public debt as a percent of GDP to lower levels.
+As a result of the better-than-expected fiscal performance in 2022 and taking into consideration the forward-looking upward interest rate expectations in the foreseeable future which will have a negative impact on servicing the public debt, the PDMO used a significant amount of cash buffer to cover the financing needs for the year 2022 leading the public debt as a percent of GDP to lower levels.
 Table 11 in Appendix, shows the historical distribution of total cash balances held by the CBC and cash deposited to MFIs.